chrischant3/lifes-a-riot-with-mocks/README.md

-# Lifes a Riot with Stubs
+# Lifes a Riot with Mocks

 > What you need to build a simple stub using Node and Express...